tcltk/tcl/doc/markdown/msgcat.md

     ```

 **::msgcat::mcutil getsystemlocale**
-: The system locale is returned as described by the section \fBLOCALE SPECIFICATION\fR.
+: The system locale is returned as described by the section **LOCALE SPECIFICATION**.

 # Locale specification

-The locale is specified to \fBmsgcat\fR by a locale string passed to \fB::msgcat::mclocale\fR.
+The locale is specified to **msgcat** by a locale string passed to **::msgcat::mclocale**.
 The locale string consists of a language code, an optional country code, and an optional system-specific code, each separated by "_".
 The country and language codes are specified in standards ISO-639 and ISO-3166.
 For example, the locale "en" specifies English and "en_US" specifies U.S. English.

 When the msgcat package is first loaded, the locale is initialized according to the user's environment.
-The variables \fBenv(LC_ALL)\fR, \fBenv(LC_MESSAGES)\fR, and \fBenv(LANG)\fR are examined in order.
+The variables **env(LC_ALL)**, **env(LC_MESSAGES)**, and **env(LANG)** are examined in order.
 The first of them to have a non-empty value is used to determine the initial locale.
 The value is parsed according to the XPG4 pattern

 ```
 language[_country][.codeset][@modifier]
 ```

 to extract its parts.
-The initial locale is then set by calling \fB::msgcat::mclocale\fR with the argument
+The initial locale is then set by calling **::msgcat::mclocale** with the argument

 ```
 language[_country][_modifier]